bpm-rocks/on/README.md

 Examples

-    # Set up the trap
+    # Set up the trap.
+This happens automatically when `on::exit` executes.
+    # The example shown here is only for how it is to be used within the
+    # library.
+Users of the library don't need to run this.
     trap on::exitTrap EXIT

 Returns nothing.